Tutorial Tuesday: Sunrise Eyes Makeup Tutorial

-This makeup tutorial, for Sunrise Eyes, will show step by step what you need to do to achieve the look.
+This Sunrise Eyes makeup tutorial, will show step by step what you need to do to achieve the look.
 You’ll understand why I call it Sunrise Eyes when you see the finished product.
-Click on the pictures to view a bigger view.
-For now, let’s get started!
+Click on the pictures to see a bigger view.
+Let’s get started!

-Next, you’ll need to clean up and use foundation.
+First, you’ll need to use any foundations or powders you like.
 You can read my how to guide for this here: Priming the Canvas: Getting Your Face Ready for Makeup.
 There, you’ll find everything you need to get your face ready for makeup.
 Don’t forget this step!
 If you do, your makeup won’t look so great in the end.